ubavic/mint/README.md

-# Mint
+# MINT

-Mint is a document (meta)language and preprocessor designed to be simple and flexible.
+MINT is a document markup language designed to be extensible and informative for humans.

 Like in LaTeX, grouping of text in Mint is done using braces.
 However, unlike TeX, the special character in Mint is not `\` but `@`.
 Therefore, every command starts with `@` (e.g., `@title`, `@bold`...).